eddieschoute/quasci.com/_posts/2018-05-07-quantum-advantage.md

 This will take time $O(2^n) ⊆ O(ε^{-1})$ so it is still efficient in $ε^{-1}$.
 1. Large ε: if $ε ≥ 1/2^n$ simply output the probability $1/2^{n+1}$ as a guess.

-Now, through some straightforward computation, you can show that in all three cases this does meet the requirements of a poly-box as it is sufficiently close to the real $P(S)$.
+Now, through some straightforward computation, you can show that, in all three cases, this does meet the requirements of a poly-box, as it is sufficiently close to the real $P(S)$.
-The problem here is that we have thinned the probability of any one string occurring so much that for a sufficiently low error ε it becomes easier to compute the quantum probability explicitly.
+The problem here is that we have thinned the probability of any one string occurring so much that, for a sufficiently low error ε, it becomes easier to compute the quantum probability explicitly.

 #### Poly-boxes + sparsity = ε-simulation
 If, instead, the circuit has only a polynomial number of outcomes with significant probability